-We have a 4-up poster space in a well-traveled, but awkward, path behind the admissions desk.
-This is the main thoroughfare to get to our kids-specific Museum store, outside exhibits, and one of our 1st-floor bathrooms.
+We have a four-up poster space in a well-traveled, but awkward, path behind the admissions desk.
+This is the main thoroughfare to get to our kids-specific Museum store, outside exhibits, and one of our 1st floor bathrooms.
 While these poster holders are great for seasonal promotions, how could we utilize this space the rest of the year?
 The last “evergreen” poster design was from 2015, before the opening of our wildly popular Hideaway Woods exhibit.

 What was the solution?

 More than half of our membership conversions happen at the Admissions desk, or as the family leaves the Museum.
 With that information given, why not make this highly trafficked but awkwardly spaced area act as another touchpoint in the membership process?
 With bright, bold typography and captivating images, I helped the Membership department better emphasize the benefits of joining today and how those benefits extended into the long-term.